GMR-AI/GMR-AI/README.md

 ```sh
 ros2 launch gmrai_description main.launch.py coppelia_root_dir:=</absolute/path/to/coppelia/root/folder> coppelia_scene_path:=</absolute/path/to/coppelia/scene> coppelia_headless:=<True|False>
 ```
-Now the server is active on the GMR.
+Now the GMR is connected.
 You can start a new job using your app, where it creates a 3D model of the terrain.
 You can then choose the height of the grass cut, and select the area that you want to cut.
 Start your job, where you will have a timer and a 3D model of the terrain you are cutting.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>